vezel-dev/novadrop/doc/tools/dc.md

   to a fresh data center file usable by the client.
 * Format integrity verification of data center files, optionally with strict compliance checks.
-* Incremental packing of data sheets to a data center file by way of a file system watcher, for a faster development loop.

 In general, novadrop-dc is quite fast: It exploits as many cores as are available for parallel extraction, validation, and packing.
 On a modern system,